 Another way to take advantage of mobile payments is to partner with a food-delivery service that process payments digitally through their app.

-The State of Full Service Restaurants in 2019 report found that online ordering is changing the restaurant industry and giving full-service restaurants a new way to earn revenue.
-Almost four in five full service restaurants use an online ordering platform, which is up 5% from the findings in 2019.
-Four out of five of these restaurants use between one and three platforms.
+The State of Full Service Restaurants in 2020 report found that online ordering is changing the restaurant industry and giving full-service restaurants a new way to earn revenue – 85% of restaurants use an online ordering platform, which is up 5% from the findings in 2019.
+Four out of five of these restaurants use at least two or more platforms.

 Grubhub and Uber Eats are the most popular online ordering platforms among FSRs, but this varies based on geography.
 DoorDash is another service that does well in certain parts of the U.S. The restaurateurs surveyed chose online ordering platforms based on their reliability, popularity, and cost.
 And more than half of those restaurants conduct six to 20% of their business through their online ordering platforms, which has resulted in an 11 to 20% increase in overall sales volume.

 Even better: not only has online ordering increased sales for full-service restaurants, but it’s also increased the average check size.
 The majority of restaurants report that customers spend up to 20% more on online orders – due to more add-ons and more menu items per check.

-Working with a restaurant merchant services provider that lets you accept mobile payments, in-store or through online ordering, is just one more way restaurateurs can evolve with consumers.
-Choice, convenience, and a willingness to evolve with payment processing technology are all ways to win the business of today’s diners.
+Working with a restaurant merchant services provider that lets you accept mobile payments, in-store or through online ordering, is just one more way you can evolve with your consumers.
+Choice, convenience, and a willingness to evolve with restaurant payment processing technology are all ways to win the business of today’s diners.